LeeSandberg/Lee_Sandberg_2D_Game_Code_Test/README.md

 The parts are tested together with one level, first.

 The managers was added and code has been moved out to the managers.
-But You can see my process.

-The code is done in passes.
+My coding is done in passes.

 The diffrent passes have very different focus.

 * Keep broken code and return to them later, rather than obsess over them.